coronel08/my-notes/notes/docs/aws.md

             * Binpack - places task on instance with least available  cpu/memory. cost savings
             * Random
             * Spread - Evenly spread task
+    * If you terminate an instance while in STOPPED state that may lead to synchronization issues, isnt automatically removed from cluster.
+    * ECR (Elastic Container Registry) - store images, make sure IAM permissions are set "ecr:GetAuthorizationToken" to authenticate to a registry.
+    * Start Docker container
+        * $(aws ecr get-login --no-include-email) - retrieves token valid for 12 hours
+        * docker pull 1234567890.dkr.ecr.eu-west-1.amazonaws.com/demo:latest
 * EKS (Elastic Kubernetes Service) -
 * Fargate - Works with both ECS and EKS, its a container engine